vamsi1281977/Project-Euler-Lite/README.md

 18. Take all paths from the root to any internal node.
 Do we have to consider each and every one of them to solve the problem or only the path with the maximum sum?
 The answer is: 1074.
 19. Consider using an environment with calendar built in.
 The answer is: 171.
 This curiosly happens to be (12 * 100) // 7.
 20. Consider using a programming environment with big-integer.
 The answer is: 648.
+21. Computing the sum of proper divisors of a number from its prime factorization is a well known result in elementary number theory.
+The answer is: 31626.